victormejia/angular-testing-workshop/README.md

   - codecov -f coverage/coverage-final.json
 ```

 There is a a lot going on here.
-We are instructing TravisCI to use Ubuntu Trusty, Node 6.x, and further instructions to in order to get Chrome Canary headless running.
+We are instructing TravisCI to use Ubuntu Trusty, Node 8.x, and further instructions to in order to get Chrome headless running.
 In addition, we will be using [codecov.io](https://codecov.io/) in order to provide coverage reports for us.
 It works out of the box with TravisCI, simply sign up using your GitHub account.

 Once you open a PR or push any branch, it will trigger a TravisCI build: